Reporting Climate Change Risk

 To Read Now

-- For a glimpse at some of the international movement on internal carbon pricing, please read the Summary and Section 1 ("What is the purpose of assigning an internal price to GHG emissions?") of the Instute for Climate Economics' "Internal carbon pricing: A growing corporate practice" from November of 2016.
+- For a glimpse at some of the international movement on internal carbon pricing, feel fre to read the Summary and Section 1 ("What is the purpose of assigning an internal price to GHG emissions?") of the Institute for Climate Economics' "Internal carbon pricing: A growing corporate practice" from November of 2016.

-According to the Carbon Disclosure Project (CDP), an English non-profit that publishes environmental impacts of companies across the world, 437 companies had instituted internal carbon pricing as of 2015, which is triple the number in 2014.
-CDP reported that they expect more than 500 additional companies to do so by 2017 (as of February 2017 updated data are not available).
+The Carbon Disclosure Project (CDP), an English non-profit that publishes environmental impacts of companies across the world, reported that as of 2020 more than 2,000 companies worldwide either utilized internal carbon pricing.
 As indicated in the articles above, there are different ways that companies do this.
-Microsoft actually charges individual units within its company based on their energy-based emissions, then uses these charges (expected to be $20 million in 2015!) to implement energy efficiency (e.g., building efficiency upgrades) and clean energy (e.g., solar, wind) measures in company units.
-Disney and Shell also use this model.
+Microsoft actually charges individual units within its company based on their energy-based emissions, then uses these (millions of dollars of) charges to implement energy efficiency (e.g., building efficiency upgrades) and clean energy (e.g., solar, wind) measures in company units.
+Disney, Shell, Novartis, and Nissan also use this model.

-The CDP (via Bloomberg Business) also reports that many other companies are using internal carbon pricing when determining cost-benefit projections of potential projects and investments.
-This is what the Institute for Climate Economics referred to as a "shadow cost."
-Some of the world's major companies (General Motors, Nestle, Google, ExxonMobil, etc.), representing "more than $8 trillion worth of market value" price carbon internally.
-Though the price can vary widely by company, it has the effect of making projects that will result in lower emissions look more economically attractive.
+Many other companies are using internal carbon pricing when determining cost-benefit projections of potential projects and investments.
+This is what the Economist referred to as "shadow carbon pricing" and the Institute for Climate Economics referred to as a "shadow cost."
+Some of the world's major companies (including ExxonMobil and Shell!) price carbon internally.
+Though the price and application can vary widely by company, it has the effect of making projects that will result in lower emissions look more economically attractive than they otherwise would.